sonidosmutantes/apicultor/README.md

 # About the project

 APICultor born to realize interdisciplinary performances based on sounds of the web platform [http://redpanal.org](http://redpanal.org).
-The system is also useful to use with any other sound database on internet or even running it locally.
+The system is also useful to use with any other sound database on the internet or even running it locally.

 Sound is processed digitally using different live-coding techniques.
-A pre-analysis based on MIR (Music Information Retrieval) stored in a database and accessed via a web-service (REST API) is combined with real-time processing and synthesis, random processes and human control via external interfaces.
+A pre-analysis based on Music Information Retrieval (MIR) stored in a database and accessed via a web-service REST API is combined with real-time processing and synthesis, random processes and human control via external interfaces.

 Examples available with SuperCollider, pyo and pd.